rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-5-definition-A*-D*.md

 * `(A(s) disjoint-to D(s))` is true

 Note that, if one focusses on "a known fixed rule", then `A(s)` can be said to define an induced total sub-setup.
-Likewise, `D(s)` can both be said to define an induced partial sub-setup.
+Likewise, `D(s)` can be said to define an induced partial sub-setup.

 <!-- ======================================================================= -->
 ## subsetups A and D